 “I think it was because she knew how much pain she was going to go through after,” Silke says.
 “But that said, she also knew that Sadie was well.”

 “I think that’s what ultimately allowed her to go through with it,” Mike says.
 “She knew she was putting brother and sister together.
 Without that, I don’t think she would have done it.”

 Later in the day, the couple went back to the hospital to sign paperwork.
 And after having the opportunity to get to know their children’s birth mother and her personal life, Silke says, “When those papers are signed, you’re happy, but you honestly feel their pain.”

 The couple has found open contact to be very natural.

-Mike sums it up perfectly: “I mean, there’s nothing wrong with more people loving them,” he says.
+“I mean, there’s nothing wrong with more people loving them,” Mike says.

 “I don’t bother playing the lotto because we’ve already won,” Mike says.
 “Without a doubt, they are the greatest gifts in our life.
 It’s so understated to say that.
 We’d walk through two fires to do that again.”

 ©2017 American Adoptions - All Rights Reserved